 Sensory processing difficulty is defined as the brain’s inability to appropriately process the information to which it is being exposed.
 The brain may give significant meaning to a variety of sensations, even those that would typically be overlooked.
 Reversely, the brain may not associate enough significance to an exposure resulting in hyposensitivity.

 One of the greatest challenges of sensory processing difficulty is how it should be classified.
 Though there has been a movement to include it as a disorder in the Diagnostic Statistical Manual for mental health disorders, there has been some hesitation from professionals due to the vagueness of the symptomology.
 Its characteristics are not specific enough, and there is some fear that it would become a “go-to” diagnosis for many cases.

 To combat these difficulties, several studies suggest the use of sensory integration therapy techniques can assist those with hyper or hyposensitivity to regain a normal level of functioning.
 Dr. Lorna Jean King, a researcher and influential professional in the world of sensory therapy, described sensory integration as, “a process in the normal brain which pulls together all of the various sensory messages in order to form coherent information on which we can act.”
 For some individuals, this process is severely impaired or diminished, so the goal of sensory integration therapy, then, is to improve the central nervous system’s ability to process sensory input in a more normal way.

 The most common treatment type is the inclusion of occupational therapy.
 Occupational therapists use a number of methods to alter a person’s sensitivity to stimuli.
-These methods includei. hods to alter a person' to "ired or n the world of sensory ms if a singular diagnosis:
+These methods include holds to alter a persons' touch or in the world of sensory if a singular diagnosis: